FherRodz/davis-programming-language/README.md

 ## How to O.P.E.R.A.T.E
 1. Write or modify the three DaVis functions on the "test.davis" file
-   i.
-Canvas
+   1. Canvas
      * dimensions => two integers determining the size of the canvas screen
      * background color (bgColor) => one of **WHITE**, **BLACK**, **GREEN**, **YELLOW**, **RED**, **BLUE**
      * position => two integers determining where the canvas starts on your screen
-   i.
-Structure
+   1. Structure
      * structure name (struc) => one of **arrayStructure**, **doublyLinkedList**, **queue**, **stack**
      * data => an array with the integers in the structure
-   i.
-Draw
+   1. Draw
      * penSize => an integer followed by the string "px"
      * penColor => one of **WHITE**, **BLACK**, **GREEN**, **YELLOW**, **RED**, **BLUE**
      * animation => boolean true or false